Hyperei/malahatdocs/content/law/policies/housing.md

 - children under 18 years of the same sex may share a bedroom, and
 - a child aged 5 to 17 years should not share a bedroom with a child under 5 of the opposite sex.

-&quot; **Housing Manager&quot;** means the Malahat Nation employee who has been delegated authority by the CAO to manage and implement this Housing Policy and to manage the day to day operations of the Housing Department and Housing Programs.
+**"Housing Manager&quot;** means the Malahat Nation employee who has been delegated authority by the CAO to manage and implement this Housing Policy and to manage the day to day operations of the Housing Department and Housing Programs.

-&quot; **Non-member&quot;** means a person who is not a member of Malahat Nation.
+**"Non-member&quot;** means a person who is not a member of Malahat Nation.

-&quot; **Permanent Residence&quot;** means the residence which a person occupies on a year-round basis for the purposes of the Homeowner Program.
+**"Permanent Residence&quot;** means the residence which a person occupies on a year-round basis for the purposes of the Homeowner Program.

-&quot; **Primary Residence&quot;** means the home which a person occupies the majority of the time.
+**"Primary Residence&quot;** means the home which a person occupies the majority of the time.

-&quot; **Primary Tenant&quot;** means the original signatory tenant in a subleasing context.
+**"Primary Tenant&quot;** means the original signatory tenant in a subleasing context.

-&quot; **Private Tenant**&quot; means a person who pays, or is required to pay, rent to a landlord Homeowner in return for the right to occupy a Privately-Owned Home.
+**"Private Tenant**&quot; means a person who pays, or is required to pay, rent to a landlord Homeowner in return for the right to occupy a Privately-Owned Home.

-&quot; **Privately Owned Home**&quot; means a house or other residential property on Malahat Nation Lands that a Member has been allotted by Council pursuant to a customary allotment.
+**"Privately Owned Home**&quot; means a house or other residential property on Malahat Nation Lands that a Member has been allotted by Council pursuant to a customary allotment.

-&quot; **Proof of Income&quot;** is the requirement for the tenant to supply the Housing Department with documentation to verify annual income of the household, including T-4&#39;s, Revenue Canada Notice of Assessment (T451) or other documents that substantiate income from all sources.
+**"Proof of Income&quot;** is the requirement for the tenant to supply the Housing Department with documentation to verify annual income of the household, including T-4&#39;s, Revenue Canada Notice of Assessment (T451) or other documents that substantiate income from all sources.

-&quot; **Rent&quot;** means an amount of money paid, or required to be paid, monthly by a Tenant to Malahat Nation in exchange for the right to occupy a Nation-Owned House, but does not include a security deposit, Arrears, or other debts owed by a Tenant to Malahat Nation in connection with the tenancy.
+**"Rent&quot;** means an amount of money paid, or required to be paid, monthly by a Tenant to Malahat Nation in exchange for the right to occupy a Nation-Owned House, but does not include a security deposit, Arrears, or other debts owed by a Tenant to Malahat Nation in connection with the tenancy.

-&quot; **Rental Agreement&quot;** means the written agreement between a Tenant and the Malahat Nation that confers on the Tenant a right to occupy a Rental Unit in exchange for the payment of Rent, and includes Sublease Agreements and any renewal of a Rental Agreement or Sublease Agreement.
+**"Rental Agreement&quot;** means the written agreement between a Tenant and the Malahat Nation that confers on the Tenant a right to occupy a Rental Unit in exchange for the payment of Rent, and includes Sublease Agreements and any renewal of a Rental Agreement or Sublease Agreement.

-&quot; **Rental Unit&quot;** means a Nation-Owned House that is available to be occupied by a Tenant under the terms of a Rental Agreement and in exchange for payment of Rent, and includes Mortgaged Rental Units.
+**"Rental Unit&quot;** means a Nation-Owned House that is available to be occupied by a Tenant under the terms of a Rental Agreement and in exchange for payment of Rent, and includes Mortgaged Rental Units.

-&quot; **RRAP&quot;** means the Residential Rehabilitations Assistance Program which is administered by CMHC.
+**"RRAP&quot;** means the Residential Rehabilitations Assistance Program which is administered by CMHC.

-&quot; **Secondary Contact Person&quot;** means the person designated by the housing department to be contacted in case of emergency if the primary contact person is unavailable.
+**"Secondary Contact Person&quot;** means the person designated by the housing department to be contacted in case of emergency if the primary contact person is unavailable.
 The name and contact information of this person will be provided to the Tenant.

-&quot; **Security Agreement&quot;** means the written agreement setting out the respective rights and obligations of Malahat Nation and the Borrower in respect of a First Nation loan guarantee under the Market Housing Program.
+**"Security Agreement&quot;** means the written agreement setting out the respective rights and obligations of Malahat Nation and the Borrower in respect of a First Nation loan guarantee under the Market Housing Program.

-&quot; **Shelter Allowance&quot;** means financial assistance a Tenant receives or which Malahat Nation receives on a Tenants behalf to pay Rent and housing related expenses, including, but not limited to, housing related expenses that may be charged as Additional Rent by Malahat Nation.
+**"Shelter Allowance&quot;** means financial assistance a Tenant receives or which Malahat Nation receives on a Tenants behalf to pay Rent and housing related expenses, including, but not limited to, housing related expenses that may be charged as Additional Rent by Malahat Nation.

-&quot; **Spouse&quot;** means either of two (2) persons who are married to each other or who have lived with each other in a marriage-like relationship for a period of at least two (2) years and includes persons of the same gender.
+**"Spouse&quot;** means either of two (2) persons who are married to each other or who have lived with each other in a marriage-like relationship for a period of at least two (2) years and includes persons of the same gender.

-&quot; **Sublease&quot;** means a temporary agreement made between a Tenant and a Member through which the Member assumes the rights and responsibilities of the Tenant in relation to a Rental Unit for a specified period of time.
+**"Sublease&quot;** means a temporary agreement made between a Tenant and a Member through which the Member assumes the rights and responsibilities of the Tenant in relation to a Rental Unit for a specified period of time.

-&quot; **Sublease Agreement&quot;** means an agreement made between Malahat Nation and a Subtenant for the temporary use and occupancy of a Rental Unit for which there is a Rental Agreement in place between Malahat Nation and a primary Tenant.
+**"Sublease Agreement&quot;** means an agreement made between Malahat Nation and a Subtenant for the temporary use and occupancy of a Rental Unit for which there is a Rental Agreement in place between Malahat Nation and a primary Tenant.

-&quot; **Subtenant&quot;** means a Member who agrees to Sublease a Rental Unit from a Tenant and enter into a Sublease Agreement with Malahat Nation.
+**"Subtenant&quot;** means a Member who agrees to Sublease a Rental Unit from a Tenant and enter into a Sublease Agreement with Malahat Nation.

-&quot; **Tenant&quot;** means a person who enters into a Rental Agreement or Sublease Agreement with the Malahat Nation and pays Rent or who is required to pay Rent to Malahat Nation in return for the right to occupy a Nation-Owned House.
+**"Tenant&quot;** means a person who enters into a Rental Agreement or Sublease Agreement with the Malahat Nation and pays Rent or who is required to pay Rent to Malahat Nation in return for the right to occupy a Nation-Owned House.

-&quot; **Waiting List&quot;** means the list of Active Housing Applications on file with the Housing Department.
+**"Waiting List&quot;** means the list of Active Housing Applications on file with the Housing Department.

-&quot; **Working days&quot;** mean Monday – Friday except for statutory holidays.
+**"Working days&quot;** mean Monday – Friday except for statutory holidays.

 Any defined term will be read as having an appropriate corresponding meaning if referred to in the singular, plural, verb, or noun form.

-# **Section 1.0 - Introduction**

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-#

-# Section 1.0 – Introduction
+## Section 1.0 - Introduction

-## 1.1 Mission Statement
+### 1.1 Mission Statement

 Malahat Nation is committed to providing Members with options for safe, affordable and energy efficient housing in a manner that is unbiased, transparent and fair.

-## 1.2 Revisions to Policy
+### 1.2 Revisions to Policy

 This Housing Policy shall be reviewed and, if necessary, revised annually to ensure it is relevant and continues to meet the needs of the community.

-#

-## 1.3 Purpose
+### 1.3 Purpose

 Malahat Nation has developed and adopted this Housing Policy for the effective management of on-reserve housing.
 Implementing a comprehensive Housing Policy provides Council and the Housing Department with a framework to deliver the Housing Program to all Malahat Nation Members reliably and consistently.
 It also enables the Malahat Nation to align policy and program delivery across departments for effective use of limited resources and to ensure the maintenance of rental houses.

-**1.4 Guiding Principles**
+### 1.4 Guiding Principles

 In conjunction with Council, Members, and the Housing Department the following guiding principles have been established: